top 0

 Spiga

-With a menu created by a two Michelin-starred chef, Spiga serves cuisine typically from the Italian regions of Lombardy and Piedmont.
+With a menu created by a two-Michelin-starred chef, Spiga serves cuisine typical of the Italian regions of Lombardy and Piedmont.
 Its brunch buffet consists of cold cuts, salads, soups, jet-fresh seafood, oysters, fresh bread, and a roast carving station.
-Pace yourself, because there is still a choice of 10 different mains to come, such as pasta, pizzas, steak, and roasted chicken.
+Pace yourself, because there is still a choice of nine different mains to come, such as pasta, pizzas, steak, and roasted chicken.
 We particularly like the simplicity of the cotoletta alla Milanese (Milanese-style veal chop with rocket salad and cherry tomato).
 Take yourself back to buffet tables afterwards for a large range of desserts as well.
-Brunch at Spiga costs $428, and the free-flow add-on is $278.
+Brunch at Spiga costs $428, and the two-hour free-flow add-on is $278.

 Spiga, 3/F, LHT Tower, 31 Queen’s Road Central, Central | (+852) 2871 0055